What happens at Car track days then?

 I haven't got any overalls, does that matter?

 No, the emphasis is on comfort.
 It will be a long and tiring day, and no-one will be expected to turn up looking like Jensen Button!
 Remember that safety and comfort are paramount and although a race circuit by its very nature will bring an element of competitiveness, there are no prizes to be won so a pair of jeans and a sweatshirt will be fine.
-Arms and legs must be covered at all times if you are in an open top car.
+Arms and legs must be covered at all times however.

 Can I use Slick Tyres on track?